Categories

 Power and the 12 Steps

 Recently, it became clear to me that I needed to write a post about how power is shared in the 12 step community because, at times, it is one of the more non-hierarchical spaces that I’ve experienced.
-It feels continues to feel difficult to write about power.
+It continues to feel difficult to write about power.
 My educated guess it that I have been socialized not to analyze it so as not to question those who hold it, myself included!
 There is also a discouragement within the program not to question why it works.
 Are these related?
 I do know that the sharing of power is tricky and there is no guaranteed method, only approximations.

 If you’re not super familiar with the world of recovery, I encourage you to read the full version 12 traditions in tandem with my breakdown.
 The link is to AA’s website, but these traditions carry over to all 12 step programs.
 This document is basically a guide to help individual meetings make decisions around how to operate.
 Within this guide, there are several references to how they have achieved what approximates a non-hierarchical system.